Homemade Detoxing Lemon Ginger Tea Recipe is the perfect way to drink something both delicious and good for you at the same time.

 A couple drops of liquid stevia or a teaspoon of raw honey

-How do you make Homemade Lemon Ginger Tea Recipe?
+How do you make Homemade Ginger Lemon Tea?

-1) Add ingredients to an 8 ounce mug.
-Pour boiling hot water over the ginger slices, lemon juice, and raw honey.
+1) Add fresh lemon juice, ginger root, and sweetener to an 8 ounce mug.
+Pour boiling hot water over the organic ginger slices, lemon juice, and a little honey.

 2) Let steep for a few minutes.

 3) Add fresh lemon slices if you like.
+I like to add a cinnamon stick to my glass.
 Enjoy!

 Detoxing Homemade Lemon Ginger Tea